graphql-nexus/nexus-plugin-prisma/README.md

 ## Motivation

-**nexus-prisma** generate a working CRUD GraphQL schema based on your prisma datamodel.
+**nexus-prisma** generates a working CRUD GraphQL schema based on your prisma datamodel.
 It leverages [`nexus`](https://github.com/prisma/nexus) code-first power to easily expose/hide/customise types from the generated schema and solve most of the common problems previously faced while using the SDL-first paradigm.

 If you want to give it a quick look, check it out here: